Root3287/Fast-Pokes/README.md

 Run the file

-Press ALT + F and watch the magic
+Press CTRL + SHIFT + F and watch the magic